 Key facts

-- In 2023, Canada produced an estimated 3.3 million tonnes of primary aluminum.
+- In 2024, Canadian smelters produced about 3.3 million tonnes of primary aluminum.

 - Canada is the world’s fourth-largest primary aluminum producer, following China, India, and Russia.